diskuv/dkml-installer-opam/README.md

 However on Windows `opam` by itself is not very useful!
 The base OCaml compiler package, for example, requires a POSIX shell from MSYS2 or Cygwin.

-For 2022 and 2023 you should expect to need the `dkml-installer-opam` installer as well to provide the missing pieces.
+For 2022 and 2023 you should expect to need the `dkml-installer-ocaml` installer as well to provide the missing pieces.

 ## (Pending) Developing